 The lettering of the header is also such a perfection!
-Love the black outline and white lines n the letter – there are some of my favorite ways to add interest to my lettering as well.
+I love the black outline and white lines n the letter – there are some of my favorite ways to add interest to my lettering as well.

 With her cute drawings and wonderful handwriting, I’m sure this tracker ended up looking great!

-Sleep tracker and work tracker often go together and it’s a great idea I think.
+Sleep trackers and work trackers often go together, and it’s a great idea, I think.

 An awesome tracker that makes sure you’re covering all the important work tasks.

-You have different things you do for your work when you have a corporate job, but if you work for yourself it’s even more!
-You are your own CEO, marketing specialist, designer, sales team.
-Basically, an entire company is just one person.
+You have different things you do for your work when you have a corporate job, but if you work for yourself, it’s even more!
+You are your CEO, marketing specialist, designer, and sales team.
+An entire company is just one person.

 Such a cute ultimate tracker of ALL things.

-I love this idea to see everything at once, and that way you will surely never forget to fill out any of your trackers.
+I love this idea of seeing everything at once, and that way, you will surely never forget to fill out any of your trackers.